 Jan.
 9, 1909 – Ernest Shackleton, leading the Nimrod Expedition to the South Pole, planted the British flag 97 nautical miles from the South Pole, the farthest anyone had ever reached at that time.

 Jan.
 9, 1913 – Noah Dallas Peacock (Lewis Lavon Peacock’s older brother) renewed his Confederate pension in Crenshaw County, Ala. and deposed that he was entirely dependent on it.

 Jan.
 9, 1913 - Richard Milhous Nixon was born in Yorba Linda, California.
 He went on to become the 37th President of the United States.

 Jan.
-9, 1913 – On this Thursday morning, the James T. Staples, which was nicknamed the “Big Jim” reached the Coffeeville landing in Clarke County, Ala.
+9, 1913 – On this Thursday morning, the “Big Jim” reached the Coffeeville landing in Clarke County, Ala.
 The boat needed wood to fire its boilers and to warm its passengers and there was freight to take on so the boat tied up.
 Later that day, shortly after noon, the “Big Jim,” while tied up a Powe’s Landing, would be rocked by a devastating explosion that killed 26 people and injured 21 others.